KumarChandan23/HangingPandaTraining/TanStack.md

-# What is React Query
+# What is TanStack or React Query
 - React query is powerfull data fetching and state management library.
 - It is design to simplyfiy handling of server side state.
 - It is mainly usefull for Data fetning, Create Data,  Updating Data, Deleting Data, Caching, background updates, pagination, etc...